enickel/hidmacros-macros/README.md

  ## Known Issues
  ### 1 - All numpad keys as 144()
  __Description:__
- When you scan diffent numpad keys, you can momentarily see the right key id if you hold it but when you release it ends with the 144() value.
+ When you scan diffent numpad keys, you can momentarily see the right key id if you hold it but when you release it ends with the default 144() value.
  __Workaround:__
 ~Disable the _num lock_ (lights off, represent the arrows and not the numbers).~
 Enable the _num lock_ (lights on, represents the numbers and not the arrows).